gdb-commands

 libc.so.6 => /lib/x86_64-linux-gnu/libc.so.6 (0x00007fed4e436000)

-install glibc source file and debug symbol from offical repo
+install glibc source file and debug symbol from official repo

 ```bash